 STAY AT HOME OR EVACUATE?
 Option A: Stay at home.
 If your home can withstand the expected winds, and you are away from the coast and not in a flood prone area, consider staying home.
 Never stay in your home if your area is under an EVACUATION ORDER.
-Option B: Relocate to your "Safe Haven" location out of the area.
+Option B: Stay at your "Safe House" location, with a relative, friend, or hotel outside the evacuation area.
+If you plan to do this, make arrangements far in advance.
+Option C: Relocate to your "Safe Haven" location out of the area.
 Local officials will tell you which evacuation routes to use.
 Plan your route ahead of time, also plan alternate routes.
 Include maps and directions in your hurricane kit.
 Leave early to avoid high winds and flooding.
-Option C: Go to a public shelter if you have no safe place to go.
+Option D: Go to a public shelter if you have no safe place to go.
 Local media will announce which shelters are open.
 Do not wait until the last minute to learn the route to the shelter.
 Evacuate if ordered.
 If you live in an older mobile home or on a boat, you must evacuate.
 Execute your family plan.
 Respond quickly but without panic.

 NOTE: Gather and record important information in this booklet to create your Family Hurricane Plan.
 This plan will help you and your family prepare for Hurricane Season.
 After your plan is complete, discuss it with everyone involved and keep a copy in your Hurricane Kit.